What 3D printer to buy for Christmas?

 It should take about half an hour to assemble, and there are plenty of Creality 3D printer users online for you to share tips and advice with.

-- Features: dual extruder, auto calibration, heated build plate
+Features: big build size, auto resume, heated build plate

 This low-cost desktop 3D printer has a filament detector, auto-resume, and the board is coded to accept auto-leveling sensors out of the box.